+Observing thoughts and feelings in meditation and when journalling, invites calm.
+This is a practise I’ve found very helpful.
 Experiencing things as transitory, rather than clutching onto them, has made a big impact.
 There is still stress – it’s our early warning system – thought it’s alleviated anxiety.
 There’s a sense of peace running beneath.
 The yearning to reduce anxiety while retain a strong sense of self are two sides of one coin.
-The gap between knowing intellectually I’m experiencing, though not actually the thoughts/feelings – and living it – is a choice that takes a moment (and also years).
+The gap between knowing intellectually I’m experiencing, though not actually the thoughts/feelings – and living it – is a choice that takes a moment (though it takes longer to integrate it as a practise).
 When I chose to be at peace with it finally, years of frustration dissolved.

 I needed to choose both.
 When I accepted I may always feel anxious at times and chose joy regardless, the anxiety gave way.
 In choosing both, I made space for what I’d been struggling with and what I needed.
 Frustration at the time things can take, still rears its head, so I’m working on patience.
 Given that its taken a couple of decades to practise experience without attachment regularly, I’m a slow learner… or the path of self-awareness is designed that way.
 Maybe a little of both 🙂